 Managing Editor Liana M. Silva is a editor, writer, and independent scholar located in Houston, Texas.
 She is also the editor of the newsletter Women in Higher Education.
 She obtained her PhD from the English department at SUNY Binghamton.
 Her dissertation, Acts of Home-making, is a study of how African-Americans and Puerto Ricans represent New York City as a home.
-She is also a regular contributor for the Inside Higher Ed blog University of Venus.
+She is also a regular contributor for the Inside Higher Ed blog University of Venus, columnist at Chronicle Vitae and Houston Chronicle’s Gray Matters.
 In the past she worked as a Graduate Writing Specialist at the University of Kansas Writing Center and as a graduate writing instructor at the University of Texas Health Sciences Center.
 Liana is currently working on a book about postcards, stemming from her geeky obsession with quirky postcards.
-When she’s not talking about writing, tweeting, and thinking deep thoughts, she is busy defending pop culture on an intellectual level, recording her daughter’s latest babbles on her iPhone, listening to sports talk radio, and asking people where “home” is.
+When she’s not talking about writing, tweeting, and thinking deep thoughts, she is busy defending pop culture on an intellectual level, recording her daughter’s latest babbles on her iPhone, listening to baseball, and asking people where “home” is.

 Multimedia Editor Aaron Trammell is a PhD student in the Media Studies department at Rutgers University.
 He is concerned with the dissonance of spaces, sounds and games as they are translated and transposed into digital media platforms.
 Presently, Aaron is working with a research team to understand how information moves through the underground punk scene in New Brunswick, NJ.
 Aaron has recently begun a love affair with qualitative research, they are planning to elope in his dissertation.